Nuclei-Software/nuclei-tool-guide/source/glossary.rst

       term storage rather than copying it into RAM, saving writable memory for dynamic data and not the static program code.

-   DSP
-      (Digital Signal Processing) is the use of digital processing, such as by computers or more specialized digital signal processors, to perform a wide variety of signal processing operations.

-   NN
-      (Neural Network) is a network or circuit of neurons, or in a modern sense, an artificial neural network, composed of artificial neurons or nodes.